-If you want to provide multiple activation IDs, repeat the -activate option:
+If you want to provide multiple activation IDs, use one of the following commands:

 2. To view the installed licenses, see Viewing Features Installed on the License Server.

 Offline Return

 You perform an offline return when your license server has limited or no external network connection.
 The process is similar to an offline activation and involves generating a capability request (specifying your desired activation IDs and counts) as a binary file, which you then send to the back office by an agreed-upon means.
 You upload the binary file to the back office, which generates a capability response as a binary file, which you then process on the license server to decrease your licenses.